Shredivan/Knowtein-Desktop-App/README.md

 **Disclaimer:**
 This is a personal project.
 If you are going to use it to help monitor your protein intake, you do so at your own risk.
 Please do so with caution.

+TODO:
+* Add Dashboard with ability for user to add blood results and track progress over year
+* Refactor calculator code into one with and rename file to calculator.js
+  * Refactor algorithim to use binary search as data make become very large
+* Make index.html the dashboard page and seperate calculator into two html pages — May use tabs later
+* Create exchanges tracker for the day
+* Allow user to store recipes/favourite foods
+* Integrate Bootstrap to ensure cross browser compatibility and begin overriding styles
+* Set up project as Flask app
+  * Create accounts
+  * Create database for exchanges for day
+  * Store Recipes